agentrickard/domain/README.txt

 as part of the primary domain.
 Simply use example.com -- Drupal will automatically detect the presence of the subfolder.

+NOTE: As of 5.x.1.5 and higher, you may use a port protocol as part of any domain.
+So you could set example.cpm:8080 as the primary domain name.
+Note that port protocols will not be stripped, so that example.com and example.com:8080 are two separate domains.

 ----
 4.1.2   Site Name